ShivamMishra6969/JS/README.md

-# JS Learning Repository
+# JavaScript Learning Repository

 This repository is my personal space for learning the JavaScript language.
-Here, I collect notes, code snippets, and practice projects as I progress on my JS journey.
+Here, I collect notes, code snippets, and practice projects as I progress on my journey.

 ## 📚 About

 - Personal JavaScript learning notes and experiments
-- Code examples to understand various JS concepts
+- Code examples to understand various JavaScript concepts
 - Projects and exercises (to be added as I advance)

 ## 🛠️ Getting Started